adrhill/julia-ml-course/website/environments.md

 ...
 ```

-The `Manifest.toml` is a much longer file than the `Project.toml`.
+The Manifest is a much longer file than the `Project.toml`.
-Mine contains 1267 lines of code, even though we just added two dependencies: Flux and MLDatasets!
+Mine contains 1267 lines of code, even though we just added two dependencies: Flux and MLDatasets
 How is this possible?

 This is due to the fact that the Manifest lists all packages in the dependency tree.
 Not only Flux and MLDatasets, but also their dependencies, the dependencies of their dependencies, and so on.
 For packages that are not part of Julia Base, Git tree hashes and versions are specified.
-The Manifest even includes external binaries (e.g. compiled C, C++ and Fortran programms) that might be required.
+The Manifest even includes external binaries (e.g. compiled C, C++ and Fortran programs) that might be required.
-These binary packages usually end with a `_jll` suffix.

 **This makes our environment fully reproducible!**